PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

 3. Alfamart O2O

 **Jokul Checkout**
 Easily embed our well-crafted yet customizable Jokul payment page for your website.
 With a single integration, you can start accepting payments on your web.
 With a single integration, Jokul Checkout allows you to accept payments from various Jokul payment channels.
-You can check t

 ## How to Install

 1. Download the plugin from this Repository